Developer-RONNIE/Full-stack-dev-Roadmap/README.md

     Connect With Me
 </h2>

-Let me know your views on the repository or any changes or improvements at [LinkedIn](https://www.linkedin.com/in/alapan-banerjee/), [Telegram](https://telegram.me/DeveloperRONNIE)
+<p align = "center">Let me know your views on the repository or any changes or improvements at </p>

+[LinkedIn](https://www.linkedin.com/in/alapan-banerjee/), [Telegram](https://telegram.me/DeveloperRONNIE)

 <p align = "center">